 A family member who is trying to reach an Alamo Colleges District student can contact the Alamo Colleges District Police Department at (210) 485-0099.

 Take time to become familiar with your college Emergency Plan and the Alamo Colleges District Police Department Quick Reference Guide.

 To access your college Emergency Plan, see “Contact Information and Hours” on the left hand navigation bar.

 Drug-Free Schools and Communities Act Amendments of 1989

-All hazing is forbidden at the Alamo Colleges.
+All hazing is forbidden at the colleges in the Alamo Colleges District.
 Hazing is any reckless act, occurring on or off the college campus, by one person or a group of persons, directed against a student that endangers the mental or physical health or safety of that student for the purpose of pledging, being initiated into, affiliating with, holding office in, or maintaining membership in any organization whose members are or include students at the college.
 Detailed prohibitions against hazing are outlined in the academic catalog.

 Interrogations and Searches

 The Alamo Colleges District respects the right of students to privacy and security and against arbitrary invasion of their person or property.
 However, school officials have a limited right to search students or their property when in the interest of the overall welfare of other students or when necessary to preserve good order and discipline.
 If no search warrant is obtained, any prohibited item within “plain view” is subject to seizure.

 Areas such as lockers and desks, which are owned and controlled by the Alamo Colleges District, may be searched by school officials when they have reason to believe that stolen items or items prohibited by law or by Board policy are contained in the area to be searched.
 Indiscriminate searches in the nature of “fishing expeditions” are prohibited.